-- What you’re owed but haven’t yet received
+- Anything you are owed but have not yet received

-- What you’ve committed to spend but haven’t paid out yet
+- Anything you have committed to spend but have not yet paid out

-- The value of stock and work in progress at the end of your accounting period
+- The value of any stock and work that is not complete at the end of your accounting period

-- How much you’ve invested in the business in the year
+- Your total investments in the business across the year

 How Long Should I Keep My Records For?

 It is vital to keep your records for the ease of self-assessment and your general finance, particularly if you need to revisit previous documents.